Water Conservation Tips

 - Designate one glass for your drinking water each day.
 This will cut down on the number of times you run your dishwasher.

-- Don’t use running water to thaw food.
+- Do not use running water to thaw food.

 - When doing laundry, match the water level to the size of the load.